mschakulat/caddy/README.md

 #### No conflict mode

-You are free to change the section term which you are using in the `package.json`.
-By default Caddy uses the term `caddy`:
+You are free to change the section identifier which you are using in the `package.json`.
+By default Caddy uses the identifier `caddy`:

 ```json
 {